Basimah

 Basimah (بسيمة) is a village in southern Syria, administratively part of the Rif Dimashq Governorate, located northwest of Damascus in the Wadi Barada.
 Nearby localities include Ain al-Fijah, Deir Qanun, al-Dimas, Jdeidat al-Wadi, Deir Muqaran and Kfeir al-Zayt.
 According to the Syria Central Bureau of Statistics, Basimah had a population of 2,812 in the 2004 census.
 Its inhabitants are predominantly Sunni Muslims.

+History

+In 1838, Eli Smith noted that Basimah‘s population was Sunni Muslim.